Ma näen su häält: Rehearsal round

 s6: A video recording from a studio session by one of the remaining mystery singers reveal only 0.3 seconds of their singing voice as an additional hint.

 Production

-Following the successful broadcasts of Maskis laulja, TV3 has initially made interest to produce a local adaptation of I Can See Your Voice in Estonia, as per CJ ENM's dealing with Fremantle in November 2020.
+Following the success of Maskis laulja, TV3 has initially made interest to produce an Estonian adaptation of I Can See Your Voice, as part of CJ ENM's dealing with Fremantle in November 2020.
 Duo Media Networks would later acquire the rights in January 2022, with Ruut assigning on production duties.